Strategic Storytelling Consulting

 • Building rapport and trust with the people you serve

-• Structuring tailored interviews that elicit authentic stories
+• Structuring tailored engagements that elicit authentic stories

 • Enabling emotional authenticity on camera